 Tim Ferriss says that most people are wrong when they think we want happiness.
 What we really want is excitement.
 Excitement means that you have something on the horizon that you can’t wait for.
 We forget, as adults, that we’re allowed to do whatever we want to do.
 As soon as I heard of someone going on horse safari in Zimbabwe, I decided one day I would go on horse safari in Zimbabwe.
 When I saw a friend’s posts about Thailand, I asked him about it and ended up hanging out at the same bar he’d been to.

 To me, there is nothing like adventuring to another country to open your eyes up to the world.
 I learned to ride horses in Paraguay, rappel in Argentina, and salsa in Colombia.
-The combination of a new skill and feeling with a new place and languages filled me with a new sense of wonder that had me thrilled to plan the next adventure, and not feeling that slump at all.
+The combination of a new skill and feeling with a new place and languages filled me with a new sense of wonder and inspiration that had me thrilled to plan the next adventure, and not feeling that slump at all.